homuler/MediaPipeUnityPlugin/README.md

 ### Linux
 1. Install OpenCV and FFmpeg (optional)
+    You can skip this if you plan to build OpenCV with MediaPipe (see [Build Command](https://github.com/homuler/MediaPipeUnityPlugin#build-command) for more details).

     By default, it is assumed that OpenCV 3 is installed under `/usr` (e.g. `/usr/lib/libopencv_core.so`).\
     If your version or path is different, please edit [third_party/opencv_linux.BUILD](https://github.com/homuler/MediaPipeUnityPlugin/blob/master/third_party/opencv_linux.BUILD) and [WORKSPACE](https://github.com/homuler/MediaPipeUnityPlugin/blob/master/WORKSPACE).